 Pneumonia is such a well-known condition that you’d think doctors would catch it quickly.
 But the truth is that pneumonia often goes undiagnosed and untreated.
-If you suffered a serious complication or lost a loved one because of a misdiagnosis or delayed diagnosis of pneumonia, call Menzer Law Firm right away.
+If you suffered a serious complication or lost a loved one because of a misdiagnosis or delayed diagnosis of pneumonia, call Menzer Law right away.
 Matt Menzer has over 30 years of legal experience representing people in medical tort claims.
 He is passionate about holding medical and healthcare providers responsible for their negligent and harmful conduct.
 Let Matt review your medical records and consult an expert to determine if your doctor failed to properly diagnose your pneumonia.
 If you have a valid medical malpractice case, he’ll guide you in filing a complaint with Hawaii’s Medical Inquiry and Conciliation Panel (MICP).

 What Is Pneumonia?

 According to the Mayo Clinic, pneumonia is an infection that causes inflammation in the lungs, causing the air sacs of the lungs to fill with fluid or pus.
 This fluid is what causes you to have trouble breathing, cough with phlegm, and experience fever and chills.
 Other symptoms include chest pain, fatigue, nausea, vomiting, and diarrhea.
 Seniors might experience lower body temperature and confusion.

 Pneumonia is caused by many types of bacteria, fungi, and viruses.
 The most common pneumonia-causing bacterium in the U.S. is Streptococcus pneumoniae.
 Another common bacterium is Mycoplasma pneumoniae, which causes a milder form of the condition commonly called Walking Pneumonia.
 You might have community-, hospital-, or healthcare-acquired pneumonia: